What you will be able to do:

 Prior to industrialization, wind, water and wood were primary sources of energy.
 Windmills and water wheels were used to process and move goods (ex. grind rains).
 Manufactured goods were also mostly produced by hand, making quantities related to skill and number of workers involved.

 One of the main causes of Industrialization was the change in technologies, and especially those involved in manufacturing.
 A key example was the steam engine, like this one by James Watt.
-The steam engine and other new machines and techniques help to transform industries like textiles, iron making and others.
-Products that were once slowly crafted could be repeatedly created in large quantities by machines and in much larger.
+The steam engine, and other new machines and techniques, transformed industries like textiles, iron making and others.
+Products that were once slowly crafted could be repeatedly created in large quantities by machines, and much quicker.

 Watt improved upon the earliest steam engine designs by “adding a separate water condenser that made it far more efficient.
 Watt later collaborated with Matthew Boulton to invent a steam engine with a rotary motion, a key innovation that would allow steam power to spread across British industries, including flour, paper, and cotton mills, iron works, distilleries, waterworks and canals.”

 The source of power for steam engines was coal, which was burnt to heat water to produce high pressure steam to turn the engines and the machinery attached to those engines.
 “Just as steam engines needed coal, steam power allowed miners to go deeper and extract more of this relatively cheap energy source.
 The demand for coal skyrocketed throughout the Industrial Revolution and beyond, as it would be needed to run not only the factories used to produce manufactured goods, but also the railroads and steamships used for transporting them.”
-Thus, this new energy source and the ways it was used powered a more efficient system that allowed not only larger amounts of goods to be produced but which also helped to extend markets for those goods to larger regions.
+Thus, this new energy source served not only to power more efficient systems, and to permit larger amounts of goods to be produced.
+It also helped to expand markets for those goods to larger regions.

 Video break: Coal, Steam & The Industrial Revolution on Crash Course